 - Meet the general eligibility requirements for federal student aid.
 For Parent PLUS loans, the student must also meet the requirements.

 There are two situations in which you can still borrow on behalf of your child even if you have poor credit.
 The first is if you get an endorser, which is much like a cosigner.
 The endorser cannot be the student you are borrowing for.
 The second is if you can document extenuating circumstances for your poor credit history, such as an account that is showing unpaid when you can prove that you’ve already paid it, or that you’ve made payment arrangements with the creditor and have made at least six months’ worth of on-time payments.

 A full list of extenuating circumstances is available on the federal student aid website.

 The interest rate on Direct Parents PLUS loans is 7.6% for all new loans disbursed after July 1, 2019, and that rate is fixed for the life of the loan.
 There’s also an origination fee on all new loans.
 The fee is 4.248% for loans disbursed after Oct.
 1, 2019.
 The fee amount is taken out in addition to the original loan amount and added to the balance, where it will also accrue interest.

 If you’re an independent graduate student, you can apply for a Grad PLUS loan yourself without your parents.
 Many of the conditions and stipulations are the same.
 You’ll need a good credit history or extensive documentation and you must be enrolled in an eligible graduate program at least half-time.

-Like the Parents PLUS loan, the graduate version has a 7.6% interest rate that is fixed for the life of the loan.
+The graduate version has a 7.6% interest rate that is fixed for the life of the loan.
 You can borrow up to the total cost of attendance minus any previous financial aid, and it also carries a 4.248% origination fee.